koka-lang/libmprompt/src/mprompt/readme.md

 # Gpools

-On systems without overcommit (like macOS, or Linux with overcommit disabled) or on Windows using exponential commit for pages on the stack, we need to use our own page fault handler to commit stack pages on-demand.
-To detect reliably whether a page fault occurred in one of our stacks and also to limit expansion of stacks beyond their maximum size, we reserve large virtual memory areas, called a `gpool`, where the  `gstack`s are located.
+In order to reuse memory for gstacks in-process we reserve large virtual memory areas, called a `gpool`, where `gstack`s are located.
+We use `MADV_FREE` to keep the memory for freed gstacks in-process unless the OS needs to reclaim it for other processes.
+On Windows unfortunately we cannot (yet) use `MEM_RESET` due to guard page issues and always decommit the memory (and there is therefor less advantage to using gpools on Windows).
+On macOS we also use gpools when running in the debugger so we can use a mach exception handler thread which uses the gpools to determine if segfaults occurred in one of our gstacks (on another thread).

 The gpools are linked together with each gpool using by default about 256 GiB virtual adress space (containing about 32000 8MiB virtual gstacks).